Artillery sound ranging: World War I

 While the British were not the first to attempt the sound ranging of artillery, it was the British during World War I who actually fielded the first effective operational system.
 British sound ranging during that war began with crews that used both sound and flash detection.
 The sound ranging operators used equipment that augmented human hearing.
 Using the gun flash, the flash crew would determine a bearing to the gun using a theodolite or transit.
 The sound detection crew would determine the difference in time between the gun flash and the sound of the gun, which was used to determine the range of the gun.
 This provided the range and bearing data needed for counter battery fire.
 These methods were not very successful.

-In mid-1915 the British assigned the Australian scientist and Nobel Laureate Sir William Lawrence Bragg to the problem.
+In mid-1915 the British assigned the scientist and Nobel Laureate Sir William Lawrence Bragg to the problem.
 Bragg was a Territorial officer of the Royal Horse Artillery in the British Army.
 When Bragg came onto the scene, sound ranging was slow, unreliable, and inaccurate.
 His first task was to investigate what was available, in particular looking at French efforts.